If you have received a PPI or payday loan refund tax may have been deducted.

-Some lenders and banks don’t deduct any tax, they leave you to sort it out with the tax man.
-But many deduct tax at the basic rate of 20% from the 8% interest and send this tax to the HMRC.
+Most lenders deduct tax at the basic rate of 20% from the 8% interest and send this tax to the HMRC.

 When they give you details, a line which says “interest gross” is what they worked out the 8% interest to be and a line which says “interest net” has had the 20% of tax taken off.
-This is an example of a payday loan refund one reader received – it works the same way for PPI refunds, bank charges refunds and all similar sorts of compensation:
+This is an example:

 Refund of Interest and Fees: £1,513.06

 8% interest net: £385.02

 basic rate tax deduction: £96.25

 Here the amount she was sent was £1,898.08.
 This was the refund plus the 8% interest (gross) less the basic rate tax deducted.

 New rules about savings interest from 2016

 From April 2016 a basic rate taxpayer is allowed to earn £1,000 in savings interest in a tax year without paying tax on it.
 So this will save you up to £200 in tax – 20% of £1,000.

 This amount is £500 for a higher rate taxpayer – which gives the same refund as 40% of £500 is also £200.